gnarayyan/varosa_tech/README.md

 ---

+**You can try out android application at:** /release/app-release.apk

 ## 🧠 Initial Thought

 * Instead of building 5 separate apps, I'll develop a single app with a home screen to navigate to each of the 5 apps.